ADVERTISEMENT

 We advised x.CGMining.com we believed it is a scam and received the following response.
 “CGmining is headquartered in the UK.
 Company information can be found at www.gov.uk/United Kingdom Companies Register Inquiry System.
 We have data centers all over the world, and all mining capabilities are supported by physical mining machines.
 We have millions of registered members, and we bring them great rewards.
 Therefore, CGmining can assure you that we are a reliable and legitimate company.”
 The only true statement here is that there likely is a company registration in the UK as the UK’s companies office is notorious for allowing fake company registrations.

 X.CGMining.com is a fairly standard mining scam, as is Fancy Crypto and all the others mentioned above.
-A cheap-looking website with spelling and grammar errors and zero contact information, along with claims of millions of satisfied customers and multiple facilities operating worldwide.
+A cheap-looking website with spelling and grammar errors and zero contact or personnel information, along with claims of millions of satisfied customers and multiple facilities operating worldwide.

-In early May BNC was approached from two different anonymous gmail addresses and asked to place an article about about Gbitcoins on our website.
+In early May BNC was approached from two different anonymous gmail addresses and asked to place an article about Gbitcoins on our website.
 This is the same as the approach we received from Star-Miner in 2022.
 When we asked for a simple verification of company details from Star-Miner the sender replied “We’re a legitimate company.
 We’re legal.
 As long as you agree to publish our article, we will pay you immediately, don’t worry at all.”

 Stepping back even further, the entire Star-Miner operation was almost identical to another cloud mining scam ‘Hashbiter.com’ which Brave New Coin identified in 2021.
-The Star-Miner and Hashbiter.com websites are no longer active but their set up was the same.
+The Star-Miner and Hashbiter.com websites are no longer active but their set-up was the same.
 We were approached from an anonymous gmail address and asked to place a press release or article.
 When advised we would not do so because it was a scam the anonymous writer said “If you expose us on your website, I will sue you.”
 When asked in what jurisdiction they would be bringing the case they responded “Please help us put a press release on your website, and I’ll give you money, I’m not going to press charges.”
-Despite it being an obvious scam, dozens of crypto “news” sites have already published articles about Gbitcoin.
+Despite it being an obvious scam, dozens of crypto “news” sites published articles about Gbitcoin.
 The screen grab from AHREFs shows just the sites with domain ratings of over 50, but there are many more.

 Publishers Who Published Scam Press Release